AllenInstitute/transcriptomic_clustering/.github/TEMPLATES/pull_request.md

 - [ ] I have run PyLint on my code (if CI is not set up to run this)
 - [ ] I have updated the documentation of the repository where appropriate
-- [ ] My code passes all repo specific tests (if CI is not set up to run this)
+- [ ] I have added unittests as necessary
 - [ ] I have updated the CHANGELOG.md to include the new features/bug fixes/changes included in the new release.

 ## Potential Impact: